sujitvasanth/lx16a-Jetson-in-C/README.md

 |<br>
 LX16 Servos daisy-chained<br>

-The project was written using VScode natively on the Jetson and I have included the tasks.json<br>
+The project was written using VScode natively on the Jetson<br>